Royal Netherlands Institute for Sea Research

 Gliders Early November 2022, a team of scientists, electrical engineers and ship technicians went to SOCIB on Mallorca for combined operational training, maintenance training and sea acceptance tests.

-AUV The tender procedure to select the eventual supplier for the AUV has been finished and the contract will soon be signed.
-The plan is to start conducting research using the AUV in 2024.
+AUV AUV - The tender procedure to select the eventual supplier for the AUV has been finished and the contract has been signed.
+The plan is to start conducting research using the AUV in 2025.

-ROV Together with the science community, the ROV project team will soon start to elaborate the specifications for the tools, equipment and capabilities.
-After that a tender procedure will follow.
+ROV ROV - Together with the science community, the ROV project team has defined the specifications for the tools, equipment and capabilities.
+A tender procedure is now in progress.